 “Gi” classes are taught wearing a “Gi” sometimes referred to as a “Kimono” and is more sport focused using the gi to perform various chokes and submissions.

-“No Gi” classes are taught wearing normal workout type clothing and is more dynamic and fast-paced due to the reduced ability to create “holds” without the “Gi”.
-Shorts and rash guard shirt is ideal to wear however a normal close-fitting t-shirt can also be worn.
+“No Gi” classes are taught wearing normal workout type clothing (shorts or tights and a rash guard) and is more dynamic and fast-paced due to the reduced ability to create “holds” without the “Gi”.
+Shorts and rash guard shirt is ideal to wear, however a normal close-fitting t-shirt can also be worn.

 Frequently Asked Questions